The Graflex Compact 3 x 5"

 8 pivoted frame which when tilted back to an erect position, makes room within the body for housing the front.

-At the top of the exposing chamber (2) there is a focusing opening 9 surrounded by a focusing hood and fitted.
+At the top of the exposing chamber (2) there is a focusing opening 9 surrounded by a focusing hood and fitted ground glass.

 Restoring the Compact Graflex 3x5 camera.